 On a closing note, no article on SimCopter would be complete without mentioning the infamous “gay easter egg”.

 Apparently, the story goes that one programmer inserted a hidden routine in the code that would spawn, on certain days of the month, a big number of men with speedos going around kissing each other.
 This forced Maxis to recall all copies of the game and, consequently, miss the Christmas season.
 The programmer was consequently fired, even after he admitted of actually having being blackmailed by a group of hackers.
-Then, in an Ace Attorney-like turnabout of events, it was revealed that he was actually the mastermind behind the group itself.
+Then, in an Ace Attorney-like turnabout of events, it was revealed that he was actually the mastermind behind the group itself and the gesture was done as a protest against Maxis’ policies of mistreating employees.

 Probably, finding out what exactly came to pass is impossible at this point but, whatever way one spins the tale, it still somehow fits perfectly into the crazed narrative of SimCopter.